-Hydrocortisone buccal tablets are generally safe to use in pregnancy and while breastfeeding.
+Hydrocortisone buccal tablets can be used in pregnancy and breastfeeding.

 For safety, tell your pharmacist or doctor if you're trying to get pregnant, are already pregnant or if you're breastfeeding.

-Other medicines - either prescribed or ones you buy from a pharmacy or shop - will not interfere with the way hydrocortisone buccal tablets work.
+Taking other medicines, either prescribed or ones you buy from a pharmacy or shop, will not affect the way hydrocortisone buccal tablets work.